WELCOME to the Home of …..FRIENDS of Tuskegee Airmen National Historic Site, Inc.

 NWhenever you are in the Southeast US, stop by and visit us at the Tuskegee Airmen National Historic Site.
 We are just off I-85 and in between the cities of Auburn and Montgomery, Alabama.
 Stop by and view the historical artifacts in the museum hangars at the Moton Field Municipal Airport.

-SHangar 1 and Skyway Club provides a perspective of what Primary Training at Moton Field was like with a Stearman bi-plane and J-3 Piper Cub on display.
+SHangar 1 and Skyway Club provide a perspective of what Primary Training at Moton Field was like with a Stearman bi-plane and J-3 Piper Cub on display.
 Hangar 2 gives a perspective of the Airmen after deployment overseas.
 A P-51 Mustang, the spectacular WWII fighter aircraft flown by the famous Tuskegee Airmen “Red Tails”, is suspended from the ceiling in Hangar 2.